JakobRask/Python/F-rdjupad_Python/README.md

 ﻿# ETL-project

-Using the API for elprisetjustnu.se the script gets the prices for tomorrow (if available) and ... https://www.elprisetjustnu.se/elpris-api
+Using the API for elprisetjustnu.se the script gets the hourly prices for tomorrow (if available) and plots a barplot. https://www.elprisetjustnu.se/elpris-api

-By creating an automated task using Windows Task Scheduler the script is executed at a certain time every day.
+By creating an automated task using Task Scheduler in Windows the script is executed at a certain time every day.

 ![Scheduler](https://github.com/user-attachments/assets/8fd6ad12-9819-4831-bf7a-962d634dc368)